nerdcringe/SpinUp/README.md

 - Parameters: double *distance* (inches), double *maxSpeed* (percent), int *timeoutMillis* (milliseconds)

 - Description: Move forward/backwards for a certain distance at a speed that ramps up, maxes out and slows back down at the end.
 Use this for smaller distances that PID cannot handle well.
 Exit after a certain time (timeoutMs).
+If robot gets stuck trying to move into a wall, then the timeout should let it move on to the next function after some time.

 #### fwdConst